JOHANNA VUORIO

 How did you develop your style?

-I don’t know the answer to this question – I’m not so sure if I have a certain style.
+I don't know the answer to this question – I'm not so sure if I have a certain style.
 However, I have had the privilege of working with very talented and wise people whose opinions and thoughts have had a big effect on my thinking.
-Probably traveling and living abroad have made their mark, too.
-It is also quite special to work in an environment like Fiskars village.
-You see art, beautiful nature, great craftsmanship every day – after experiencing that you begin to see and appreciate things a bit differently.
-Pure, simple, natural things usually inspire me most.
+Probably travelling and living abroad have made their mark, too.
+It is also quite special to work in an environment like Fiskars Village.
+You see art, beautiful nature and great craftsmanship every day – after experiencing that you begin to see and appreciate things a little differently.
+Pure, simple and natural things usually inspire me most.
 And light – it is important here in the north.

 What do you think is the biggest challenge in the industry today?

-Not to give up to the temptation of making (or buying) things cheap and easy, and in the process lose the high ideas: we don’t need more stuff in the world, we should aim to find ways of making a living with creating long-lasting objects and reducing the amount of waste.
+Not to give in to the temptation of making (or buying) things cheaply and easily and, in the process, losing sight of the bigger ideas.
+We don't need more stuff in the world; we should aim to find ways of making a living by creating long-lasting objects and reducing the amount of waste.

 What gets you through the day?

 My days are so different from each other that I usually just feel curious about what will lie ahead.
-You never know how the day goes, it’s unbelievable.
+You never know how the day will go – it's unbelievable.

 Are you a tea or coffee person?